Cognizant-Digital-Engineering-R2/CXOptimize/INSTALLATION.md

 5. Navigate to \caddy and execute ./caddy Caddyfile

 ##	Scaled Out mode
-In order to install the server side components, copy the executables for windows or linux from the [Releases](../../Releases/latest/executables/cxoptimizecomponents) folder.
+In order to install the server side components, download the cxoptimize_window.rar or cxoptimize_linux.rar from the [Releases](https://github.com/Cognizant-Digital-Engineering-PACE/CXOptimize/releases/tag/v2.0.3) folder.After extracting the files the folder will looks like this

 ![](/Documents/images/installpackage.png "CXOptimize components")